Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 The syntax is:

 Note that a dash and a letter (-A, -B, -C, etc.) may also be added after the date if the filename already exists.
-The utility will make a file called DATENAME.LST that will contain the name of the file created.
+The program will make a file called DATENAME.LST that will contain the name of the file created.

 Keystroke POS Point Of Sale Software